team-checkr/fsharp-starter/README.md

 To check that you have an up-to-date version run `dotnet --version` to display the version number, which should be something starting with 7.
 If it does not, consider updating your installation, and if that doesn't work, try uninstalling your current version and installing from scratch.

-Next step is getting the code, which is done by cloning this repository and using `cd` to change directory to the newly cloned folder.
-To do this, make sure that you have your SSH keys setup correctly (instructions for [GitLab](https://docs.gitlab.com/ee/user/ssh.html)).
+The next step is getting the code, which is done by cloning this repository and using `cd` to change directory to the newly cloned folder.
+To do this, make sure that you have your SSH keys set up correctly (instructions for [GitLab](https://docs.gitlab.com/ee/user/ssh.html)).

 ## Running the code

-To run the program, navigate to the directory of you cloned repository and do:
+To run the program, navigate to the directory of your cloned repository and do:

 ```bash
 dotnet run